RobertHolzhauser/e28/independent-study/README.md

 This will build out the basic structure for us, and save a lot of time.

 ### Bootstrap Vue
-We can use https://bootstrap-vue.js.org/docs to avoid having the j-Query dependency for Bootstrap, and still get the robust css library.
+We can use https://bootstrap-vue.js.org/docs to avoid having the J-Query dependency for Bootstrap, and still get the robust css library.

 ### Create web APIs with ASP.NET Core

-According to the Microsoft documentation this will bring with the following behaviors:
+According to the Microsoft documentation this will bring with it the following behaviors:

 + Attribute routing requirement
 + Automatic HTTP 400 responses